mrp089/simvascular.github.io/README.md

 </div>
 ```

+1. Replace `image_source` with the path to the image of the logo of the institution or acknowledgement.
+These images should be placed in the `img/institutions/` folder.

+2. Replace `alt_of_image` with a description of what the image is showing.
+This alternate description will only show if the website cannot access the image.

 Place your modified code alongside the other `<div class="col-sm-6 col-12 creditContainer">` elements in the order that you wish for institution or acknowledgement to appear in.
 These elements should all be placed inside the `<div class="row creditsRow">`.

 After updating the Institutions or Acknowledgements section, you can render `index.html` in a local server to check if the presentation is how you intended.

 ### Adding new sections

 Each section is set up the same way.
-There is a `<div>` element with the class `class="section"` or `class="everyOtherSection"`.
+A `<div>` element with the class `class="section"` or `class="everyOtherSection"` surrounds the elements that define the content for the new section.

 The landing page has a color scheme in which every other section has the `background-color: var(--lightbluegrey)`.
-This is manually done by alternating between applying the class `<div class="section"> `and `<div class="everyOtherSection">` to the landing page sections.
-When adding a new section, make sure to update this class in every section to maintain an alternating pattern and keep the landing page consistent.
+This is implemented by alternating between applying the class `<div class="section"> `and `<div class="everyOtherSection">` to the landing page sections.
+When adding a new section, make sure to maintain the alternating pattern in every section to keep the landing page consistent.

-After that `<div>` element, there is a `<div class="newSectionHeader">` with an `<h1>` element in it.
+Inside that `<div>` element, there is a `<div class="newSectionHeader">` with an `<h1>` element in it.
 The `<h1>` element has an `id` that the navigation bar in the header of the landing page uses to skip to that section of the page.

 After `<div class="newSectionHeader">`, there is a `<div class="newSectionContent">` which is the `<div>` element that contains the content of the section.
 In this `<div>`, you can add what you wanted in your new section.